Why Does Upload Speed Feel Like Watching Paint Dry? Solutions from the Tech Trenches

 You’ve just recorded a video, created a presentation, or need to send a large file for work.
 You click “upload”—and then… nothing.
 Your internet is crawling at the speed of a sloth sipping coffee on a lazy afternoon.

-Although we often target download speeds for streaming and browsing, upload speeds are just as important for activities like video conferencing, cloud backups, online gaming, and content creation.
+While we often focus on download speeds for streaming and browsing, upload speeds are just as important for activities like video conferencing, cloud backups, online gaming, and content creation.
 The problem?
 Upload speeds are usually much slower than download speeds, and in some cases, painfully so.

 If you’ve ever wondered whether your upload speed is practicing for a slow-motion marathon, you’re not alone.
 Let’s look at the tech race where uploads often feel like the tortoise instead of the hare.